temporalio/ui-server/README.md

 # ui-server

 ui-server serves an HTTP API analogue of [Temporal gRPC API](https://github.com/temporalio/api) as well as serves Temporal UI https://github.com/temporalio/ui.
-It can be compiled into a binary or consumed as a go library
+It can be compiled into a binary or consumed as a go library.

+## Docker
+This UI is published on Docker Hub: https://hub.docker.com/r/temporalio/ui

+You can run this with Temporal Server using the [Temporal docker-compose](https://github.com/temporalio/docker-compose/blob/main/docker-compose.yml).

 # Development
 Pre-requirements: